Financial reporting is strategic for the organization. However, it is not always easy to access and interpret the data that these documents collect.

 What are Financial Reporting and Metrics?

 Financial reporting focuses on all economic data that is reflected in accounting.
 In turn, an accounting system is a registration system that allows us to reflect everything that is happening, economically speaking, in the organization.
-On the other hand, the CFO must think, within all that information he receives, what metrics he wants to control, for which he must establish a series of KPIs that allow him to observe all the data that he has at his disposal and that he needs to evaluate.
+On the other hand, the CFO must think, within all the information he receives, what metrics he wants to control, and for which he must establish a series of KPIs that allow him to observe all the data that he has at his disposal and that he needs to evaluate.

-Some examples in this regard: are FINANCIAL RATIOS (manoeuvring ratio, indebtedness, quality of debt, leverage …) PROFITABILITY RATIOS (net margin, return on equity, profitability on investment …) MANAGEMENT RATIOS (average term of collection, average payment term, and cost of credits …)
+Some examples in this regard are FINANCIAL RATIOS (manoeuvring ratio, indebtedness, quality of debt, leverage …) PROFITABILITY RATIOS (net margin, return on equity, profitability on investment …) MANAGEMENT RATIOS (average term of collection, average payment term, and cost of credits …)

 After determining what information you need to analyze, you should establish a periodic reporting system and define the type of reports that may interest you.
-For example Debt ageing reports, expense comparisons in a specific period – or also: budget control with budget planning columns, results, and deviation; justification reports of results through analytical accounting, etc.
+For example, Debt ageing reports, expense comparisons in a specific period, or also: budget control with budget planning columns, results, and deviation; justification reports of results through analytical accounting, etc.

 How Do ERPs Help with Financial Reporting?